 Two beds have been transformed at the Wilson Center by Master Gardeners and community volunteers.
 One bed was dedicated to native perennials in 2009, and a butterfly garden was established in the following year.
 In 2012, the butterfly garden was registered as a Monarch Way Station providing a habitat conducive to Monarch preservation.
 The garden contains several types of milkweed and many nectar plants.
 Plants are identified by markers labeled with both scientific name and common names.

 Community support is encouraged.
-For more information about the garden or volunteer opportunities, contact Master Gardner Dottie Feder or Wilson Center Production & Facilities Director.
+For more information about the garden or volunteer opportunities, contact Master Gardner Dottie Feder or the Wilson Center Facilities Manager.